ibm-cloud-docs/vpc/faq-private-path.md

 # FAQs for Private Path services
 {: #faqs-private-path}

-The beta release of IBM Cloud Private Path services is only available to allowlisted users.
-Contact your IBM Support representative if you are interested in getting early access to this beta offering.
-{: beta}

 ## Where do I find cost estimates for a Private Path service?
 {: #pricing-private-path}